 2) ORDER and RATIO of INGREDIENTS

-Ice, booze, tonic, lime.
+This is the order in which everything goes into the glass: 1) Ice 2) booze 3) tonic 4) lime.
 If you do tonic first, you never have a real sense of how much (or how little depending on your perspective) booze you’re working with.
 And while the ratio of gin to tonic changes depending on various outside factors (deadlines, teenagers, general existential dread) I mostly stick with the standard 1:2.
 Also, a note about the ingredients: You might feel the urge to experiment with lavender-infused simple syrups or sprigs of mint or cucumber water, which is all fine, so long as you know the end result cannot be called a gin and tonic.

 In my experience, this is where 90% of gin-and-tonic makers go wrong.
 As is the case with all cocktails, and as we’ve said probably one hundred times on this blog, you simply cannot overdo it here.
 Fill that glass up to the top with ice cubes before you do any pouring — you want the glass to be nice and chilled.
 Another crucial detail: Make sure the cubes are separated into individual pieces and are medium-sized.
 Too small and they’ll melt fast and dilute your drink; too big and they’ll interfere with your sipping rhythm.
 I was the first to get behind those Jumbo Ice Cube Trays which promised slow melting cubes for cocktails, but abandoned them after realizing I was sort of sipping around the giant block, while hoping it didn’t tumble out onto my shirt if I tipped it too fast.
 (Though as I type this it occurs to me that maybe I should question my booze-to-tonic ratio instead of the product.)